shuai-huang/OMR-SC/README.md

 results_dir="./results_noisy"
 ```

 * Step 8) Recover the ab initio density models using the features extracted from downsampled projections.
-If you have access to a computer cluster, you can modify the following scripts to submit the jobs to the cluster so that they can be ran in parallel.
+If you have access to a computer cluster, you can modify the following scripts to submit the jobs to the cluster using the `qsub` command, so that the jobs can be run in parallel.
 ```
 ./run_job_main_noisy_downsample.sh
 ./run_job_main_noiseless_downsample.sh